phillips0616/phillips0616.github.io/index.md

 ## Conclusion

 Overall, I think the PRM implementation was a good method for solving this problem.
 Below are some improvements that I would have liked to have made given more time, and a couple of next steps.
-Lastly, there are a couple of GIFs showcasing successful paths visualized in ROS.
+Lastly, there are some GIFs showcasing successful paths visualized in ROS.

 ####Improvements

-There are a couple of improvements I could make to this implementation to improve performance.
-When I compute the distances between configurations, I could store them in a k-d tree which can be used to limit the number of comparisons made to find the nearest neighbors to a given configuration.
+There are some improvements I could make to this implementation to improve performance.
+When I compute the distances between configurations, I could store them in a k-d tree which can be used to limit the number of comparisons made when finding the nearest neighbors to a given configuration.
 Also, I could use a priority queue in Dijkstra's algorithm to reduce the complexity of the graph searching from _O(n^2)_ to _O(nlogn)_.

 #### Next Steps
-While the version I implemented was the vanilla PRM there are many alterations that can be made for better performance depending on the suspected environment.
-I would have liked to compare my implementation to a lazy PRM, which doesn't perform collision detection when storing configurations, or to the visibility PRM, which reduces graph density.
+The version I implemented was the vanilla PRM and there are many alterations that can be made for better performance depending on the suspected environment.
+I would have liked to have compared my implementation to a lazy PRM, which doesn't perform collision detection when storing configurations, or to the visibility PRM, which reduces graph density.

 #### Successful Paths from ROS